jonlpersson/ed-latimore/site/_posts/2021-05-26-5-life-changing-lessons-i-learned-growing-up-in-the-projects.md

 It wasn’t easy, but I avoided all these things.

-I learned things from that environment which gave me a significant advantage in civilized society.
+I learned things from that environment which gave me a significant advantage in a civilized society.
 And the things I learned are very different from anything you’d find in a book.

 This is the type of education you can only experience, survive, and then say to yourself, “never again.”